BodhiPaine/essaying-out-of-the-thickets/content/index.md

 # How to Find Your Way through the Garden
 One place to begin is with the essay that motivated me to develop the site, [[00.
 Introduction|Don't Believe What I Think]], which is an exploration of faith in Buddhism.

-That link will take you to the Introduction of the essay, and on your left there is a content tree featuring other central branches, including finished essays I will upload over time.
+That link will take you to the Introduction of the essay, and on your left there is a content tree featuring other central branches, including [[Essayed Essays|finished essays]] I will upload over time.